phani452/Image_compression_using_K-Means/README.md

 The visual perception of the human eye is taken as advantage by the K-Means clustering .it reduces the size of the image or compresses the image by reducing the number of the colours.
-Colours with different intensity values of (R, G, B) seems similar to human eye, Hence K-Means clustering forms the clusters with the similar colours.so K-Means can club similar colors into a cluster and represent by a centroid point that almost has same resemblance to the human eye
+Colours with different intensity values of (R, G, B) seems similar to human eye, Hence K-Means clustering forms the clusters with the similar colours.so K-Means can club similar colors into a cluster and represent by a centroid point that almost has same resemblance to the human eye.